Sdcantwell3/Covid_deaths_pop_density/README.md

 ## Questions to Answer

-- Primary: We are hoping to use a sample of 3 states and build a predictive model that gives us an accurate projection of total deaths in other states during the same time period.
+- Primary: We are hoping to use a sample of 3 states and build a predictive model that gives us an accurate prediction of total deaths in other states during the same time period.

 - Secondary: We are trying to prove that population density is a key factor in total death toll from Covid 19.